 Agencies and consultants and client-side marketers alike reported investing more on Bing in 2016 over 2015, but it was still far fewer than those who gave additional ad dollars to Google.

-Among its other findings, SEMPO’s report reveals that B2B marketers prefer LinkedIn and Twitter for paid social, while B2C marketers are more likely to turn to Instagram — with 53 percent of B2B marketers investing in LinkedIn ads compared to 13 percent of B2C marketers, and 54 percent of B2B marketers purchasing Promoted Tweets versus of 23 percent of B2C marketers.
+Among its other findings, SEMPO’s report reveals that B2B marketers prefer LinkedIn and Twitter for paid social advertising, while B2C marketers are more likely to turn to Instagram — with 53% of B2B marketers investing in LinkedIn ads compared to 13% of B2C marketers, and 54% of B2B marketers purchasing Promoted Tweets versus of 23% of B2C marketers.

-Fifty-three percent of B2C marketers are buying ads on Instagram, compared to of 25 percent of B2B marketers.
+53% of B2C marketers are buying ads on Instagram, compared to of 25% of B2B marketers.

 The findings show agencies and consultants said “getting a budget” was their biggest social challenge, while client-side marketers said measuring their ROI was their biggest social challenge.